How to Get Around in Malaysia: 7+ Convenient Ways

 But don't worry – we've got you covered!
 This comprehensive guide from TravelThru will help you navigate Malaysia like a seasoned traveler.
 So, get ready to transform your Malaysian journey from a potential transportation headache into a seamless, exciting exploration of this diverse and beautiful country!

-Common Ways on How to Get Around in Malaysia
+The Best Ways to Get Around in Malaysia

 Many private bus companies compete for passengers in Malaysia, resulting in low fares and frequent departures.
 Konsortium Transnasional Berhad is the biggest, but there are still lots of choices.
 Compare prices and routes by checking different counters in bus stations.